Polynomial method in combinatorics

 In mathematics, the polynomial method is an algebraic approach to combinatorics problems that involves capturing some combinatorial structure using polynomials and proceeding to argue about their algebraic properties.
-Recently, the polynomial method has led to the development of remarkably simple solutions to several long-standing open problems.
+Recently (around 2016), the polynomial method has led to the development of remarkably simple solutions to several long-standing open problems.
 The polynomial method encompasses a wide range of specific techniques for using polynomials and ideas from areas such as algebraic geometry to solve combinatorics problems.
 While a few techniques that follow the framework of the polynomial method, such as Alon's Combinatorial Nullstellensatz, have been known since the 1990s, it was not until around 2010 that a broader framework for the polynomial method has been developed.

 Mathematical overview

 Many uses of the polynomial method follow the same high-level approach.
 The approach is as follows: